tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Fix layout of tasks panel for Windows 10

-* notify server when audit on waptupgrade

 * [FIX] add token_lifetime server side (instead of using clockskew for token duration)

+* [UPD] default unit "days" instead of minutes for wua scan download install and install_delay

+* [ADD] Optional export of key and certificate as PKCS12 file in create key dialog. (to check SSL client auth in browsers...)

+* [FIX] winsetup.py fix for backslashes in ngix

+* [FIX] wapt-get json output / flush error

+* [IMP] cache host_certificate_fingerprint and issuer id in local db so that we don't need to read private directory to get host_capabilities.
+Allow to use wapt-get list-upgrade as normal user.

+* [UPD] Don't make DNS query in waptconsole Login / waptconfig to avoid DNS timeout if domain dns server is not reachable

+* [FIX] Fix warning message introduced in previous revision when adding a new ini config on login (Enterprise)

+* [FIX ] waptwua : handles redirect for wsusscn2 head request (Enterprise)

+* [UPD] Report only 3 members on the wapt_version capability attribute

-* refactor WaptUpgrade task : check task to append and then append them to tasks queue in WaptUpgrade.run instead of doing it in caller code.
+* core : refactor WaptUpgrade task : check task to append and then append them to tasks queue in WaptUpgrade.run instead of doing it in caller code.
 Avoid timeout when upgrading.

-* self service rules refactoring
+* core : self service rules refactoring

-* default unit "days" instead of minutes for wua scan download install and install_delay

-* Add export of pkcs#12 key

-* winsetup.py fix for backslashes in ngix
+* core : notify server when audit on waptupgrade

+* core : fix update_status not working when old packages have no persistent_dir in db

+* core : tasks, events waptservice action : timeout in milliseconds instead of seconds for consistency

 WAPT-1.7.3.11 (2019-03-25)
 -------------------------